Crewe, CW1 2HR

 Demolished: September 1983.

 Although one of the smaller Odeons of this period it was typical of how the company was developing their circuit style of cinema building on the high street.
 The planning and design job assistant was Budge Reid who was within the supervision of the architect, Harry Weedon.
+Local builder, Fletcher & Son completed the main construction.
+The total cost being £30.034.

 The imposing frontage was clad in cream faience tiles with deeply recessed circle foyer windows between curved piers, placed above the canopy.
 At street level the cladding was of black tiles with green strip inserts.
 To the right of the cinema entrance a tall but narrow fin tower was a feature that displayed the sign way on high.
 This separated the cinema facade from that of the parade of shops that were owned by the company and leased to local businesses.